SagarDevAchar/TheTXTHider/README.md

 This is first part of the **Steganography Made Fun!** toolkit

-This toolkit has three parts divided into three repositories:
+The toolkit has three parts divided into three repositories:

 - Part 1: [The TXT Hider](https://sagardevachar.github.io/TheTXTHider/) (This Repository)
 - Part 2: [The MP3 Photographer](https://sagardevachar.github.io/TheMP3Photographer/)